MohammadKani/awesome-chatgpt-prompts/README.md

 > design partner agreement that will cover all the important aspects of IP,
 > confidentiality, commercial rights, data provided, usage of the data etc.

-## Act as a Title Generator for written pieces
+## به عنوان یک Title Generator for written pieces

 Contributed by: [@rockbenben](https://github.com/rockbenben)

-> I want you to act as a title generator for written pieces.
+> I want you to به عنوان یک title generator for written pieces.
 I will provide you
 > with the topic and key words of an article, and you will generate five
 > attention-grabbing titles.
 Please keep the title concise and under 20 words,
 > and ensure that the meaning is maintained.
 Replies will utilize the language